ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 # Wagon Robberies:

 ​
-- Robbing a wagon is allowed, even when no rider is visibly present.
-Wagon riders are expected to guard their wagons, or hire security if they feel it is warranted.
+- You must RP with the person driving the wagon to rob it, dont just rob wagons sitting around without providing RP

 - Wagons have no stack limits for robberies.
 Robbing the wagon means you forgo the robbery of the rider or passengers

-- Wagons can be stolen and ridden away, creating a chase.
+- Wagons can be stolen and ridden away, creating a chase with the owner.
 In a chase when the wagon owner, law, or vigilantes catch up, they must demand the wagon to stop, announcing themselves.
 If the wagon refuses to stop, gunplay is now live.

 # NVL / Fear RP